KertDawg/SolarLegends-PCGen/README.md

 This sets up PCGen to create and manage characters for Solar Legends.

 ## Requirements
--This requires PCGen 6.08 or higher.
+- This requires PCGen 6.08 or higher.
--To build the package yourself, this requires a Unix-like system with `make` and `zip`.
+- To build the package yourself, this requires a Unix-like system with `make` and `zip`.

 ## Building it
--Run `make`.
+- Run `make`.

 ## Installation
 - Download the `SolarLegends.pcz` file from the releases page or build it yourself.